Idealisten/OneClickToLearnFotonUniversityOnlineStudyPlatform/README.md

 # OneClickToLearnFotonUniversityOnlineStudyPlatform

-Add chromedriver to the environment variable, run the program, open the course video playback page in an open browser, return to the program to continue execution.
+Add geckodriver to the environment variable, run the program, open the course video playback page in an open browser, return to the program to continue execution.